barada02/gemmainflutter/README.md

 ## Application Structure
 - `main.dart`: Entry point of the application
 - `chat_screen.dart`: UI for interacting with the model
-- `gemma_service.dart`: Service for initializing and interacting with the Gemma model
+- `consolidated_gemma_service.dart`: Unified service for initializing and interacting with the Gemma model
 - `llama_helper.dart`: Helper for loading native libraries
 - `loading_screen.dart`: Loading screen during model initialization